 Creator: Edward Gorey

 Edward Gorey (1925-2000) was a writer/illustrator best known for writing several short tales, often told in rhyme (usually couplets) and very surreal and macabre.
-The art was a very distinct style of ink drawing that was described as very Victorian.
+The art was a very distinct style of ink drawing that was described as very Victorian or Edwardian.
 He admitted that his own professional art training was "negligible", but he was still known to have done illustration work for a wide variety of media, including the opening for the PBS show Mystery!.Gorey had a fondness for anagrams, jumbling up his own name to make several pseudonyms.
 He also liked ballet, fur coats, tennis shoes and cats, all of which were featured in his work.
 He also had an affection for some of the darker TV shows during his time, including Buffy the Vampire Slayer, Batman: The Animated Series and The X-Files.Some of his more notable works:

 - The Doubtful Guest (1957): A strange penguin...thing takes up lodgings in a stately mansion and stays there for 17 years.